-So you have a brand-spanking new website for your practice.
+So you have a brand-spanking-new dental website for your practice.
 Congratulations!
 It’s well-built, beautifully designed, has tons of information, and is packed with content that will benefit your potential patients.

 But, it’s time to get raw.
 If no one clicks on your website then all that work and investment is for not.
 PPC (Pay-Per-Click) advertising is one of the best ways to attract people to your website.